38 Aircraft Propellers

 While the basic engineering principles used for aircraft propeller design have remained the same over a century, numerous detailed improvements have led to substantial gains in propulsive efficiency and operational reliability.
 Propeller construction methods have continued to advance using carbon and graphite composites, which provide lighter and more aerodynamically efficient blades.
 Engineers continue to use techniques such as computational fluid dynamics (CFD) and computer-aided design (CAD) to optimize propeller performance further, tailoring them to specific airplanes and flight conditions.

 Most modern propellers have swept leading edges and thin airfoil sections, an example of which is shown in the photograph below.
 Scimitar propellers, which have highly swept blades made of composite materials, were developed in the 1980s.
-Like the swept wings used for high-speed aircraft, these types of propeller blades delay the onset of wave drag, thereby allowing them to remain efficient propulsors at higher flight speeds.
+Like the swept wings used for high-speed aircraft, these types of propeller blades delay the onset of drag rise and the creation of wave drag, thereby allowing them to remain efficient propulsors at higher flight speeds.
 They also reduce noise, which is a significant concern for aircraft.
 This type of swept-blade propeller design is used in many modern turboprop aircraft, such as the ATR 72, the Bombardier Dash 8, and the Pilatus PC-12.

 Ongoing developments in propeller design for electrically powered aircraft focus on enhancing efficiency and noise reduction, particularly for urban air mobility (UAM) and uncrewed aerial vehicles (UAVs).
 Engineers are exploring innovative blade geometries and lightweight materials to create quiet, compact propeller systems that meet the unique demands of drones, electric airplanes, and eVTOL concepts.
 The goals include optimizing flight performance using multi-rotor systems and variable-pitch propellers while leveraging improvements in battery technology and manufacturing techniques.